artemvang/p100-go/README.md

 # p100-go
-Library for communicating with Tapo P100 smart swich
+Library for communicating with Tapo P100 smart plug.